 Don’t know/ Not sure

+Q14a.
+[IF “Yes”] Why?
+[OPEN TEXT FIELD]

+Q14b.
+[IF “No”] Why not?
+[OPEN TEXT FIELD]

-In the event a Registry has placed a trademark in its reserved names list and later decides to release that name for registration, should the Registry be required to provide Trademark Owners in the TMCH notice of the release?
+In the event a Registry has placed terms on its reserved names list and later decides to release them for registration, should the Registry be required to provide notice of the release to Trademark Owners who have recorded trademarks in the Trademark Clearinghouse (TMCH)?
 [MULTIPLE CHOICE]

 Yes